mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **Not having kids puts life on an easy mode and a life without purpose.** They are not replacement for friends or being your future care takers.
 Life becomes much more fruitful if you can have them.
 You get a sense of pride and purpose.
 - In the late 1650s, the Dutch artist Johannes Vermeer painted a picture called The Little Street, that continues to challenge our value system to this day. **Living normal is more remarkable, rare and difficult than ambitions like ruling a nation.**
 - **Be guided by beauty**.
 You wouldn't sit in an unpleasant theater and watch your favorite movie.
 You'd rather pay a premium for a nice theater, so you can enjoy your favorite movie.
 This is why it is worth pursuing beauty.
 Beauty also matters beyond poetry and art.
 In fact, it matters in every aspect of life.
 An organization that is running extremely well and accomplishing its mission with excellence is beautiful in itself.
+- **Go all the way.
+Don't waste your time with half-baked.**

+> “If you're going to try, go all the way.
+Otherwise, don't even start.” —Charles Bukowski